learn-co-curriculum/dsc-text-classification-lab/README.md

 In the cell below:

-* Create a `set` object called `total_vocab`.
+* Create a `set()` object called `total_vocab`
-* Iterate through each tokenized article in `processed_data` and add it to the set using the set's `.update()` method.
+* Iterate through each tokenized article in `processed_data` and add it to the set using the set's `.update()` method
-* Once all articles have been added, get the total number of unique words in our training set by taking the length of the set.
+* Once all articles have been added, get the total number of unique words in our training set by taking the length of the set

 ```python